JonnyBurger/diary/README.md

 ## Import/Export (alpha)

-The import functionalty can be triggered by pressing `i`.
+The import functionality can be triggered by pressing `i`.

 > ⚠️  Alpha feature: Available only in `diary-nightly` (see [Installation Instructions](#Install)).
 Don't use this with "production" data.

-The export functionalty is not implemented yet, see [issues/78](https://github.com/in0rdr/diary/issues/78).
+The export functionality is not implemented yet, see [issues/78](https://github.com/in0rdr/diary/issues/78).

 ## CalDAV Sync (alpha)
 > ⚠️  Alpha feature: Available only in `diary-nightly` (see [Installation Instructions](#Install)).
 Don't use this with "production" data.